Better together. You know, we can’t do everything ourselves but when we join with others a lot can be accomplished.

 Alabaster, AL. 35007

 Checks should be made payable to Heart of the King Ministries.

-Click this LINK to view our Honduras photo gallery (newer photos appear toward the bottom of the gallery).
-We will continue to add photos to this gallery.
+Click this LINK to view all of our Honduras photo galleries (newer photos appear toward the bottom of the individual galleries).